Single-cell sequencing: Genome (DNA) sequencing

-Single-cell DNA genome sequencing involves isolating a single cell, amplifying the whole genome or region of interest, constructing sequencing libraries, and then applying next-generation DNA sequencing (for example Illumina, Ion Torrent, MGI).
+Single-cell DNA genome sequencing involves isolating a single cell, amplifying the whole genome or region of interest, constructing sequencing libraries, and then applying next-generation DNA sequencing (for example Illumina, Ion Torrent).
 Single-cell DNA sequencing has been widely applied in mammalian systems to study normal physiology and disease.
 Single-cell resolution can uncover the roles of genetic mosaicism or intra-tumor genetic heterogeneity in cancer development or treatment response.
 In the context of microbiomes, a genome from a single unicellular organism is referred to as a single amplified genome (SAG).
 Advancements in single-cell DNA sequencing have enabled collecting of genomic data from uncultivated prokaryotic species present in complex microbiomes.
 Although SAGs are characterized by low completeness and significant bias, recent computational advances have achieved the assembly of near-complete genomes from composite SAGs.
 Data obtained from microorganisms might establish processes for culturing in the future.
-Some of the genome assembly tools used in single cell single-cellencing include SPAdes, IDBA-UD, Cortex, and HyDA.
+Some of the genome assembly tools used in single cell single-cell sequencing include SPAdes, IDBA-UD, Cortex, and HyDA.